Ride-The-Lightning/RTL-Design/readme.md

 ## Gitflow ❤️ Design
 Gitflow design as mentioned above is a git workflow for designers and design work.
 Its meant to be open, platform agnostic and help minimise dependencies on proprietary design software and increase collaboration.

-With git at the heart of everything, we get to take advantage of a lot state of the art features in project management/development, such as controlled access, review process, feedback systems,  version control, preview changes in context, side-by-side Diffs, detailed history of changes and more.
+With git behind everything, we get to take advantage of useful features in project management/development, such as controlled access, review process, feedback systems,  version control, preview changes in context, side-by-side Diffs, detailed history of changes and more.
 Something that developers had available for years, but that designers never took advantage off.

 ### Workflow